noobiept/notes_app/readme.md

 To close the application, you need to right click on the system tray icon, and click on the 'close' button.

+To have the application start on windows startup, just add a shortcut to the 'Startup' folder (start -> all programs -> find 'Startup' folder).

 Keyboard Shortcuts